PUBLIC RETIREMENT RESEARCH LAB

 Slightly fewer federal plan participants took a CRD, but the average distribution amount was much larger than the distribution amount taken by state and local plan participants.
 The typical plan balance of federal employees is larger than that of state and local employees, however, at $150,000.

-State and local DC plans implemented a higher number of deferred loan repayments versus higher loan maximums.
+and local DC plans implemented a higher number of deferred loan repayments versus higher loan maximums.
 This may reflect plan sponsors’ concerns about plan leakage from greater loan access.

 Initially, public DC plan sponsors may have interpreted the $100,000 CARES Act loan maximum to be mandatory.
 Subsequent clarification that the higher loan maximum isn’t mandatory might explain the declining proportion offering these higher loan maximums.